gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 You have generated the secret- and the public-voting key, we use them now in the next steps.

+## Where will the voting rewards distributed to?

+Thats an important one, before (Fund2) the voting rewards were distributed back onto the stake address as rewards.
+Now they will be returned on the payment address you use in the next step below !

 ## Generate the signed voting registration

 You need the **voter-registration** tool for this, you have to compile it like you